MicrosoftDocs/PowerShell-Docs/reference/7.4/PSReadLine/About/about_PSReadLine.md

 Get-ResultFromTwo -Secret1 (Get-Secret -Name blah -AsPlainText) -Secret2 sdv87ysdfayf798hfasd8f7ha # '-Secret2' has expr-value argument.
 ```

+If there is other commands you do not want written to history, you can use the
+`AddToHistoryHandler` parameter for `Set-PSReadLineOption` cmdlet.
+There are
+documented examples of how to use that in the [`Set-PSReadLineOption`](MicrosoftDocs/PowerShell-Docs/reference/7.4/PSReadLine/Set-PSReadLineOption.md) doc page.

 ### PSReadLine release history

 There have been many updates to PSReadLine since the version that ships in